Do you feel like your life insurance sales have grown stagnant?

 You should believe in your product enough that you’re also a customer of that product – you’re protecting your own family.

-Let your prospects see that you’re enthusiastic about what you do.
+Let your prospects see that you’re enthusiastic about what you do and how you can help them reach their goals.

-The producers who are the most effective are driven by the pursuit of their goals.
+The producers who are the most effective are driven by the pursuit of their business objectives.

 4. Motivated by money